There is plenty happening for children at the Fair with programmes of activities for children and families. Here's what's happening in 2019:

 Stories old and new, from near and far, for children of all ages.
 Visitors can join us for one story or stay for half an hour.
 Sessions at 1pm and 3pm in The St Barnabas Centre behind the Church.

-Home during the week to Lifecraft, a user-led, self-help charity for those with mental health issues, the Bath House (corner of Gwydir Street) will provide a warm indoor space for children’s face painting and other activities, including Mill Road’s biggest and best lucky dip.
-There will be various stalls selling crafts, Christmas wreaths, holly and mistletoe and a variety of freshly cooked soups.
+Home during the week to Lifecraft, a user-led, self-help charity for those with mental health issues, the Bath House (corner of Gwydir Street) will provide a warm indoor space for activities, including a fabulous lucky dip.
+There will be various stalls selling crafts, Lifecraft’s own cards, and a Christmas foliage stall outside.

 The church will be open from 10.45am to 4pm.
 There will be a soft play area for under-fives inside, as well as a number of choirs performing throughout the day.

-Mill Road History Society will have an exhibition, old photographs and maps, children’s activities, monologues and light refreshments in St Barnabas Centre (behind the church).
+Do join us for a drop-in programme of short illustrated talks, an exhibition of old photographs and maps, children’s activities, including Mill Road jigsaws and collage, and light refreshments in St Barnabas Centre (behind the church).